-Natalie’s Apron—now available for purchase as a downloadable sewing pattern from our Resources page—is a version of an apron my grandmother wore nearly every day of her life.
+Natalie’s Apron—now available for purchase as a downloadable sewing pattern from our Studio Books + Patterns —is a version of an apron my grandmother wore nearly every day of her life.
 The cut of the apron was adapted from the shape of our Camisole Dress pattern from Alabama Studio Style, and it features an optional large, two-sided pocket across the front.
 The seaming and wide-sweeping hem make this apron a comfortable and flattering fit for every woman’s body.
 It is beautiful and incredibly practical—especially for those of us that need full-coverage protection in the kitchen (and a large pocket to keep up with the bits of everyday life).
 I also wear a version of this apron when I help out in our café—pocket filled with pens, pencils, papers, phones, and hair ties.

 Due to the popularity of this style (and after many requests), we’ve made this sewing pattern available for download—following our DIY Unisex T-shirt.
 The pattern comes with both full-scale or tiled-for-printing versions.
 See our post about printing a pattern here.